sanjida99/rmghc-workshop-19/README.md

 ## Copy the data that we'll be using during the workshop
 We setup an external mount for everyone to pull data from (mounted at /data).
 The first thing you'll need to do is get a copy of this data to work with.
-To keep things tidy, we'll make a new folder to put it in, first. *Note, the ~ is a shortcut for our home directory on unix-like systems*
+To keep things tidy, we'll make a new folder to put it in, first. *Note: the ~ is a shortcut for your home directory on unix-like systems*
 1. First, ensure you're in your home directory: `cd ~`
 2. Then, make a new directory called workshop to put the data in: `mkdir workshop`
 3. Lastly, copy the data from the mount: `cp -pr /data/* ~/workshop`